Man Utd final win: Controversy and dabbing

 United's 3-2 victory over Southampton secured the EFL Cup, as individual and club records were broken.

-By winning, United broke a longstanding record to give United fans yet more bragging rights over the club's beleaguered rival Liverpool, giving it a record 42 major English trophies.
+By winning, United broke a longstanding record to give its fans yet more bragging rights over the club's beleaguered rival Liverpool, registering a 42nd major trophy.

 Meanwhile, the victory ensured world-record signing Paul Pogba, who has endured an up and down season, secured his first major trophy since returning to the club from Juventus in August ... and a chance to celebrate with his trademark move.